ksopyla/pytorch_neural_networks/README.md

 ## LSTM recurrent neural network for IMDB movie review sentiment analysis

 We build the LSTM network which will work on IMDB movie review text.
 This time we want to classify long text and show how to train recurrent network with use [Truncated Backpropagation through Time](https://machinelearningmastery.com/gentle-introduction-backpropagation-time/).
 This technique helps deal with vanishing and exploding gradients with very long sequences (long text, long amino sequence, time series).
-We will split gradient chain and do backpropagation only N-step backward.
+We will split gradient chain and do backpropagation every K-steps backward.

 This example was coded based on suggestion in this Pytorch forum threads: